 I myself was not sure what I would do when I graduated.
 Missionary?
 (I considered it.)
 Pastor?
 (Maybe?).
 More education?
 (Yup, went that route)?
-My final year at Moody I became a youth pastor in a church in Oak Lawn IL, led Bible studies, prayer meetings, and trillions of social activities with high school and college kids and young adults.
-I did if for three years (while finishing my degree at Wheaton.)
+In my final year at Moody, I became a youth pastor in a church in Oak Lawn IL and led Bible studies, prayer meetings, and trillions of social activities with high school and college kids and young adults.
+I did it for three years (while finishing my degree at Wheaton.)
 Loved it.
 But didn’t think I wanted that to be my life.

 Then I went to seminary.
 I had decided at that point not to go into ministry, but to get credentialed to teach at the university level.
 My idea was to have a different kind of ministry, in a secular setting, as an evangelical spokesperson with academic credentials.
 I had known a lot of professors teaching among the evangelicals; I wanted to be an evangelical among the (secular) professors.
 A Christian mission to the secular academic world.

 My Ph.D. – Pastors Who Lost Their Faith

 In the course of my seminary training I was not allowed to take only the topics I was really interested in – history of early Christianity, Old Testament, and New Testament.
 I had to take courses in preaching; pastoral counseling; church administration; Christian education, etc. I received the same training as everyone else, most of whom were training for lifelong ministry.